jonathanzhang53/gesture-recognizer/README.md

 TODO: insert image and description of process

+The true parameter signals that the recognition is online or live.

 ## Offline / Test Recognition

 `python src/1_dollar.py false [OPTIONAL: iterations] [OPTIONAL: num users]`

 - Defaults: 10 iterations, 1 user

+The false parameter signals that the recognition is offline or not live.

 TODO: insert image and description of process